ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/archiving.rst

   processing tasks went.

-The follwing is a list of files included in the upload to CASDA:
+The following is a list of files included in the upload to CASDA:

 * Images: all FITS files that have been processed (ie. continuum images, spectral cubes if requested, continuum cubes if requested)